Loudoun Women’s

 A sought-after speaker and workshop leader, Kim has addressed topics ranging from coping with trauma and illness to building resilience and self-worth.
 She’s a former Chair of the Loudoun Chamber’s Nonprofit Initiative Committee, an active member of the Loudoun Human Services Network, and has called Loudoun County home for 25 years.

-Crystal Wheeler
+Crystal Lily- Wheeler — Athletics

 Crystal is a dynamic leader and proud Fayetteville, North Carolina native who currently serves as Chief People Officer at KG&P Strategies, where she brings a people-first, strategic approach to organizational growth.
 Deeply rooted in service, Crystal leads as President of the Loudoun County Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated, and holds leadership roles in Jack and Jill of America, The Links, Incorporated, and the Twelve Days of Christmas, Loudoun Chapter.